JapSethi/Personal-kicad-library/README.md

 # Personal-kicad-library
-My Personal KiCad Library of symbols created during MSc Research Custom KiCad parts library containing parts not available in KiCad's default kicad-library repository or Digi-Key's digikey-kicad-library.
+My Personal KiCad Library of Custom KiCad part symbols created during MSc Research and not available in KiCad's default kicad-library repository or Digi-Key's digikey-kicad-library.
 This repository attempts to follow Digi-Key's organizational structure for ease of component purchasing.

 ## Creating a Custom Component